-A supervised cooperative work program for students in an automotive occupation for a minimum of 15 hours per week.
-Course may be repeated.
+A supervised cooperative work program for students in an automotive occupation for a minimum of 15 hours perweek.
+Course may be taken four times for a maximum of 12 credit hours.
+Course objectives differ each semester.

 AVIATION MECHANICS

 AVM 88 Preventive Maintenance for Pilots / 3 cr. hrs.
 3 periods